Fish illustrations by Duane Raver/USFWS

 Common Names: Ringed perch, raccoon perch, striped perch.

 Identification: Member of the perch family, which includes the walleye, sauger and numerous small darters.
 Generally olive-green above, fading down the sides to green or yellow-green, to yellow or golden yellow.
 Has eight vertical dusky bars on its side and a silvery underside.
 Dorsal fins have a distinctive dusky blotch.
 Ventral and anal fins are yellow to orange, turning a bright orange on breeding males.
 Average 6 to 8 inches, but commonly reach 14 to 15 inches and 1.5 to 2 lbs.

 Best Fishing: Brackish-water tributaries of the Chesapeake Bay.
-Top waters here include Machodoc, Maddox, Aquia and Occoquan creeks.
-Lakes: Western Branch, Prince, Waller Mill, Little Creek, Holliday, Moomaw and Claytor.
+Top waters here include Machodoc, Maddox, Aquia and Occoquan creeks and Beaverdam Swamp Reservoir.
+Lakes: Western Branch, Prince, Little Creek, Holliday, Moomaw and Claytor.
 Rivers: Potomac, Rappahannock, Chickahominy, Nottoway and New.